 With each of the above examples, you’ll need to have good or excellent credit to qualify.
 But if you have a less-solid credit history, the loan programs available with peer-to-peer lending company Peerform might be a good option for you.
 Peerform offers personal loans for bad credit, with loan amounts between $4,000 and $35,000 at rates from 5.99% to 29.99%.
 You’ll typically receive the funds in about a week.

-Peerform does charge an origination fee, which can range anywhere from 1% to 5% of the total loan amount.
+Peerform does charge a late fee, which can range anywhere from 1% to 5% of the total loan amount.

 The Benefits of Using a Moving Loan